Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 One of the biggest signs that termites are near is finding mud tubs running toward your home or along your foundation or basement walls.
 Another sign of an infestation is finding piles of wings left behind after reproductive termite swarm from the nest to mate and create a new colony.
 At any signs of termite activity, immediately contact a professional for help.

-To avoid problems with termites, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with termites, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Keep wood from making contact with your home, such as firewood, construction debris, building timbers.